-11.1 The decision of the Court is final and therefore no appeal lies against its decision, except to the Court of Appeal in the case of a decision to disbar a barrister: s.24(4) and (5) of the Crime and Courts Act 2013.
+11.1 The decision of the Court is final and therefore no appeal lies against its decision, except to the Court of Appeal in the case of a decision to disbar a barrister.
 An appeal to the Court of Appeal does not operate as a stay on the sanction being put into effect.